 I thought at the time that Lawless's role in the Group was, overall, positive and necessary.
 He was a far better Secretary, with his energetic, thick-skinned, hustling approach, than I'd be.
 I was heavily involved in the British labour movement, in trade union work in the Port of Manchester and in the work of attempting to create a national port-workers' rank and file committee, in preparation for the big upcoming showdown with the bosses and the government over the decasualisation of dock labour to the advantage of the employers (it led to strikes in London, Liverpool, and Manchester between September and November).
 And I wanted also to concentrate on the educational work I thought could best be done through producing the IWG magazine Workers' Republic.

 I thought the politics, and turning the group into an adequate Trotskyist organisation by means of education, was the most important work, as well as the most congenial to me.
 At the time I saw Lawless as an ally in that.
-Even if all that had been different, I would still have seen the proposal to convulse the group in a fight over the formal post of secretary as disruptive and unnecessary, a distraction.
+Even if all that had been different, I would still have seen the proposal to convulse the group in such a fight as disruptive and unnecessary, a distraction.

 I tried to conciliate, urging Lawless to listen to what was just in the criticisms of McCann and Daltun, and McCann and Daltun to take the work of the organisation more seriously.
 I suggested that the whole group should read and discuss James P Cannon's The Struggle for a Proletarian Party as a manual of proper behaviour in a revolutionary socialist group, and Lawless arranged that.
 It would be a central reference point in the polemics after October 1967.